EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

 ## Debug Visualization

 During debug training, the current best individual can be visualized.

-This is useful for checking:
+This is useful for checking jump timing, sensor activation, collision behavior, and excessive jump strength.

-- whether the sensor activates at useful distances
-- whether the controller jumps too early or too late
-- whether jump strength is unnecessarily high
-- whether collisions are caused by timing or insufficient strength

 Debug frames are written to the `frames/` directory by default.